 This class is truly for all levels; from brand new dancer to folks who have been dancing Blues for years.
 All are welcome!

 Street clothes are totally fine, and may be more comfortable than workout clothes.
 Please wear shoes that you can turn in; socks are also fine.

 Join us after class and social dancing for brunch down the street at Robin's Cafe, to really put the "social" in social dancing!

-Sarah Elise has been dancing blues for 6 years and has learned from some of the best blues instructors in the world.
+Sarah Elise has been dancing blues since 2011, and has learned from some of the best blues instructors in the world.
 With a graduate degree in education, she brings her dynamic classroom style to teaching dance.
 She began teaching blues frequently in her home scene of Boston, and now regularly teaches in San Francisco and the Bay Area.
 Sarah Elise has conducted workshops at local dances and events around the country, including New York City, Philadelphia, Albany, Fort Collins, Pittsburgh, Providence, Seattle, and Phoenix.
-Her grounded, gritty style has brought her national recognition, earning her awards and placements at competitions around the country from the moment she began competing four years ago.
+Her grounded, gritty style has brought her national recognition, earning her awards and placements at competitions around the country from the moment she began competing in 2014.